Deufel/Notes/README.md

 Link To a repo
 ```
 git remote add origin https://github.com/<username>/<repo>.git
+## This is not a good way to do this ...
 git branch -M master
 git push -u origin master
 ```